Legal

 LinkedIn

-On our site we provide information and offer users the possibility of communication.
+On our LinkedIn company page we provide information and offer users the possibility of communication.
 The corporate profile is used for job applications, information, public relations, and active sourcing.

 Hosting